SumiSastri/dev-blogs/docs/clean-code/part1.md

 There is a value and effort put into writing code therefore it stands to reason that some value and effort must be derived from reading it, running it and maintaining it.

-Even if clean code is written just as a matter of self-development, that is, in my opinion, a goal worth achieving.
+Even if clean code is written just as a matter of self-development, that is in my opinion, a goal worth achieving.
 It gives you mastery over the code you have written, therefore an ability to transfer that knowledge.
 It provides autonomy, self-sufficiency and the confidence, perhaps to write new and better code.
 There is a sense of purpose and a clarity of direction writing code that you and your team are proud of, and of course if it does not work, it isn't code.
 So it must work but also work hopefully elegantly and efficiently.

 ## Clean code benefits organisations